 Who We Are

-Meet the 2024-2025 Pride Portland!
+Meet the 2026 Pride Portland!
 Board of Directors

-Tanner Skilton (he/him) Interim Chair
+Tanner Skilton (he/him) Board Chair

 My name is Tanner Skilton.
 I have lived in Portland since 2014, and I am very proud to serve on the Pride Portland board!
 Outside of the work I do for Pride Portland, I work in fundraising as an SR Manager at United Way of Southern Maine.
 I also work as an Instructor at Jibe Cycling Studio in Portland & Yarmouth.
 When I am not working at either of my two jobs, I am the organizer of GQB Portland Maine, Maine's largest Queer monthly event series.
 Aside from working and event planning, I am an avid skier, cyclist & enjoy camping.